MangleshKumar1/MyHam-Skin-lesion/README.md

 <hr>

 <br>
-**app.py**
+**app.py**<br>
 This code is a Flask web application that serves a machine learning model for predicting skin lesion types from uploaded images.
-Here's a breakdown of how it works:
+Here's a breakdown of how it works:<br>

 Imports and Initialization: The necessary libraries for image processing, machine learning, and web serving are imported.
-The Flask application is initialized, and CORS (Cross-Origin Resource Sharing) is enabled to allow requests from any origin.
+The Flask application is initialized, and CORS (Cross-Origin Resource Sharing) is enabled to allow requests from any origin.<br><br>

-Model Loading: The pre-trained machine learning model (model.h5) is loaded into memory.
+Model Loading: The pre-trained machine learning model (model.h5) is loaded into memory.<br><br>

-Lesion Classes Dictionary: A dictionary mapping the predicted class indices to human-readable lesion descriptions is defined.
+Lesion Classes Dictionary: A dictionary mapping the predicted class indices to human-readable lesion descriptions is defined.<br><br>

-Model Prediction Function: The model_predict function processes an input image to the required format (224x224 pixels), preprocesses it using MobileNet V2 preprocessing, and predicts the class probabilities using the loaded model.
+Model Prediction Function: The model_predict function processes an input image to the required format (224x224 pixels), preprocesses it using MobileNet V2 preprocessing, and predicts the class probabilities using the loaded model.<br><br>

-Home Route (/): Renders the main HTML page (index.html) when accessed via a GET request.
+Home Route (/): Renders the main HTML page (index.html) when accessed via a GET request.<br><br>

 Prediction Route (/predict): Handles file uploads via POST requests.
 The uploaded file is saved, and the model_predict function is called to generate predictions.
-The top two predictions with their probabilities are extracted and returned as a JSON response.
+The top two predictions with their probabilities are extracted and returned as a JSON response.<br><br>

-Running the App: The application is set to run in debug mode when the script is executed directly.
+Running the App: The application is set to run in debug mode when the script is executed directly.<br><br>

 In summary, this application allows users to upload images of skin lesions and receive predictions on the lesion types along with their probabilities, leveraging a pre-trained deep learning model.